Essential Skills and Beliefs for TBRI

 -

 For kids, you should normally aim for a connected, playful level of engagement.
-(I’d guess something similar is probably true for adults.
+(I think same is true for adults.)

 -